 What is Together For Cinema?

-Together For Cinema is an AV industry ‘good cause’ enterprise acting as a conduit between the consumer electronics and custom integration communities, and not-for-profit charitable activities.
+Together For Cinema became a Companies House registered Community Interest Company in February 2023, and acts as a conduit between the consumer electronics and custom integration communities, and not-for-profit charitable activities.

 We believe Together For Cinema is a force for pure good.